-Finally, it is worth noting that the above state change of particle b in each world is essentially different from the change of relation in the classical case.
-In the classical case, when a man dies her wife immediately becomes a widow, but this change of relation or appellation does not correspond to any real state change.
-And thus there is no real action at a distance and resulting violation of special relativity in this classical case.
+dies her wife immediately becomes a widow, and this change of relation or appellation does not correspond to any real state change.
+And thus there is no real action at a distance and resulting preferred Lorentz frame in this classical case.
 By contrast, in the above quantum case, the state change of particle b in each world is real.
 For example, in Alice+'s world, particle b-'s state changes from an entangled superposition of z-spin up and z-spin down to a definite state of z-spin down due to her measurement.
-Thus there is real action at a distance and resulting violation of special relativity in each world in the quantum case.
+Thus there is real action at a distance and resulting preferred Lorentz frame in each (nonlocally branching) world in the quantum case.